 Rapid sequence intubation can be performed in the standard fashion in acute burn injury, but in burn victims 48 hours out from the event, depolarizing paralytics such as succinylcholine should be avoided.
 Intubating, the patient does also allow one to provide aggressive sedation and analgesia.
 Ketamine is a good choice for an induction agent as it is typically less associated with hemodynamic instability.
 However, in patients with catecholamine deficiency, such as patients with large burn injuries, ketamine has the potential to cause hypotension.
 See the history and physical section for a discussion on findings indicating intubation.

 Even if the patient sustains inhalation injuries, direct thermal injury below the larynx is less common as heat is poorly transmitted via humid air.
 Is important to be cognizant of the fact that chemical agents can cause parenchymal injuries to the lung.
 Additionally, damage to the epithelial cells impairs mucociliary transport, increasing inflammatory changes and edema, causing airway obstruction.
 Inhalation injury also leads to loss of surfactant, leading to atelectasis.
 The resultant airway compromise consists of airway obstruction, bronchospasm, shunting, and increased risk of infection.
 Wheezing and respiratory distress may be present on examination due to the obstructed airflow.
 Aggressive treatment with aerosolized bronchodilators decreases airway resistance and improves aeration.
 Nitric oxide has been proposed as another adjunct therapy.
-While early studies demonstrated some benefit, a meta-analysis argues against it.
+While early studies demonstrated some benefits, a meta-analysis argues against it.
 Efficacy has also been shown for inhaled heparin and N-acetylcysteine.
 Intravenous corticosteroids will also help treat the inflammatory process.
 Treatment may require intubation, mechanical ventilation, bronchoscopy for pulmonary hygiene, and potentially extracorporeal membrane oxygenation.

 Combustion consumes oxygen and produces an atmosphere rich in carbon monoxide and cyanide.
-Carbon monoxide binds to hemoglobin with 200 times higher affinity than oxygen.
+Carbon monoxide binds to hemoglobin with a 200 times higher affinity than oxygen.
 This prevents aerobic ATP production, significantly harming skeletal and cardiac muscle and potentially causing CNS demyelination.
 Patients have a variable presentation and do not always demonstrate signs of inhalation injury.
 Presumptive administration of 100% oxygen competitively binds to hemoglobin and decreases carbon monoxide toxicity.
 Overall, 100% oxygen decreases carboxyhemoglobin levels by about 50% every 20 minutes.
 Hyperbaric chambers have been shown to improve outcomes for patients with carbon monoxide poisoning, but usefulness is impaired by the availability and potential instability of the patient.
 However, if the carboxyhemoglobin level is significantly elevated and the patient is hemodynamically stable enough for the hyperbaric tank, treatment should be considered.